 Use the Sleep Diary and Nightmare Log to keep track of your relaxation practice and progress developing these skills.
-Practice once during the day and once as part of your bedtime routine.
+Practice once during the daytime and once as part of your bedtime routine, to help your mind and body relax for sleep.
 You can also use relaxation if you wake up during the night.
 If you fall asleep while doing the relaxation at bedtime, that's great!
 There is no need to wake up to fill out the log right away.